 You are responsible for maintaining the confidentiality of your login names and passwords and you accept responsibility for all activities, charges, and damages that occur under your account.
 If you have reason to believe that someone is using your account without your permission, you should contact CBSI immediately.
 We will not be responsible for any loss or damage resulting from your failure to notify us of any unauthorized use.
 If CBSI requests registration information from you, you must provide CBSI with accurate and complete information and must update the information when it changes.
 You are responsible for any misuse of your account, even if a friend, family member, guest or employee committed the inappropriate activity.
 Therefore, you must take steps to ensure that others do not gain unauthorized access to your account.
 In addition, you may not use your account to breach security of another account or attempt to gain unauthorized access to another server resource or network.
 Sharing your login name, password and account access with unauthorized users is prohibited.
 You should take care to prevent others from using your account since you will be held responsible for such use.
 You may not attempt to circumvent user authentication or security of any host, network or account ("cracking").
-This includes, but is not limited to, accessing data not intended for you, logging into or making use of a server or account you are not expressly authorized to access, or probing the security of other networks.
+This includes, but is not limited to, password guessing data not intended for you, logging into or making use of a server or account you are not expressly authorized to access, or probing the security of other networks.
 Use or distribution of tools designed for compromising security is prohibited.
 Examples of these tools include, but are not limited to, password guessing programs, cracking tools or network probing tools.
-You may not attempt to interfere with service to any user, host, or network ("denial of service attacks").
-This includes, but is not limited to, "flooding" of networks, deliberate attempts to overload a service, and attempts to "crash" a host.
-Users who violate systems or network security may incur criminal or civil liability.
-You will cooperate fully with investigations of violations of systems or network security at other sites, including cooperating with law enforcement authorities in the investigation of suspected criminal violations.
+You way not attempt to interfere with service to any user, host, or network ("denial of service attacks").
+This includes, but is not limited to, 'flooding" of networks, deliberate attempts to overload a service, and attempts to "crash" a host.
+Users who violate systems or network security may incur